 I encourage you to explore the Bible freely and discover God’s message and truth of his love for us.
 Even consider saying a prayer before you sit down to read, asking God to make the words stand out in bold letters, making it obvious and clear what it is he needs you to know in that moment.

 Photo Credit: ©SWN

-Jennifer Jabbour resides in the scenic San Diego countryside with her husband, teenage son and daughter, and their hilarious English Bulldog.
-Jennifer has a B.A. in Integrated Business Communications and a life-long desire to share her faith with others so they can also experience the joy of having a relationship with God.
-She has finally decided it's time to go after her lifelong dream of writing and publishing her first book, and hopefully many, many more thereafter.
-Besides being a writer, Jennifer is also a brown belt in Brazilian Jiu Jitsu, a photographer, and an avid outdoors-woman.
+Jennifer Jabbour resides in the scenic San Diego countryside with her husband, adult son, and teen daughter, and their hilarious English Bulldog.
+Jennifer has a B.A. in Integrated Business Communications, and is a Go + Tell Gals licensed life coach.
+Jennifer hopes to use her calling of writing, coaching, and speaking to equip and empower women to clarify their vision and to boldly step forward in response to God's calling on their life, as well as educate and encourage others to experience the abundance of God's goodness when they seek Him first in all that they do.
+Jennifer is also a brown belt in Brazilian Jiu Jitsu, a photographer, and an avid outdoors-woman.
 She loves camping, hiking, running, and playing the piano in her free time.

 You can keep up with Jennifer on her website https://www.jenniferjabbour.